Sharp inf-sup estimate for the Stokes equation in tight domains with periodic pillars and some numerical implications: Introduction

-The fundamental importance of the continuous inf-sup constant extends far beyond theoretical existence proofs.
-In the context of densely packed microfluidic arrays, the magnitude of inf-sup constant $\beta$ strictly dictates both the continuous physical stability and the numerical resolvability of the entire fluid system: \begin{itemize} \item {A Priori Error Amplification:} At the level of numerical discretization, classical Brezzi's theorem \cite{Brezzi1974, boffi2013mixed, Girault1986, Ern2004} establishes that the a priori error estimate for any stable mixed finite element method is amplified by a factor proportional to $\beta_h^{-1}$.
-If the continuous constant $\beta$ approaches zero, the discrete inf-sup constant $\beta_h$ fundamentally inherits this severe geometric degradation \cite{boffi2013mixed}, mathematically guaranteeing a loss of accuracy.
-Consequently, as the geometric penalty drives $\beta_h$ toward zero, this pre-factor substantially amplifies the discretization error.
-The optimal asymptotic rates are entirely overwhelmed unless prohibitively fine meshes are employed to offset this algebraic amplification, leading to a severe resolution challenge. \item {Stagnation of Iterative Solvers:} At the linear algebra level, the condition number of the pressure Schur complement operator $S$ is strictly proportional to $\beta^{-2}$.
-Such extreme ill-conditioning intrinsically dictates the convergence stagnation of classical segregated iterative methods (such as Uzawa or block preconditioner algorithms)\cite{Mardal2010,Bacuta2006} and neutralizes the efficiency of standard block-diagonal preconditioners in Krylov subspace methods (e.g., GMRES). \end{itemize}
+The magnitude of the inf-sup constant $\beta$, see definition in \eqref{eq:infsup_def}, dictates both the continuous physical stability and the numerical resolvability of the fluid system: \begin{itemize} \item {A Priori Error Amplification:} At the level of numerical discretization, Brezzi's theorem \cite{Brezzi1974, boffi2013mixed, Girault1986, Ern2004} establishes that the a priori error estimate for any stable mixed finite element method is amplified by a factor proportional to $\beta_h^{-1}$, where $\beta_h$ is the discrete inf-sup constant.
+If the continuous constant $\beta$ approaches zero, the discrete inf-sup constant $\beta_h$ inherits this geometric degradation \cite{boffi2013mixed}, guaranteeing a loss of accuracy.
+As the geometric penalty drives $\beta_h$ toward zero, this pre-factor amplifies the discretization error.
+The optimal asymptotic rates are overwhelmed unless prohibitively fine meshes offset this algebraic amplification. \item {Stagnation of Iterative Solvers:} At the linear algebra level, the condition number of the pressure Schur complement operator $S$ is proportional to $\beta_h^{-2}$.
+This ill-conditioning dictates the stagnation of classical segregated iterative methods (such as Uzawa or block preconditioner algorithms) \cite{Mardal2010,Bacuta2006} and neutralizes the efficiency of standard block-diagonal preconditioners in Krylov subspace methods (e.g., GMRES). \end{itemize}